mvonballmo/APE_Docs/README.md

-# APE2021
+# APE Docs

-This project contains the presentations for the course.
+This repository contains the presentations for the HFU mobile-application development course.

 The materials will be updated throughout the semester.
 Subscribe to the repository on GitHub to receive notifications when changes are made.